 Why It Matters To Traders

 Out-of-the-money options allow traders to amplify their profits with a relatively small investment.
-This strategy also limits risk since the trader who buys an option cannot lose any more than the initial cost of the option.
+This strategy also limits risk since the trader who buys an option cannot lose any more than the initial cost.

 Buying out-of-the-money put options can offer some degree of protection against market crashes.
-While constantly holding a small position in these options is likely to be unprofitable over time, at times when traders feel risk is high, they can use this strategy to protect their portfolio.
+Constantly holding a small position in these options is likely to be unprofitable over the long run.
+But at times when traders feel risk is high, they can use this strategy to protect their portfolio.